manips-sai-org/sai2-interfaces/docs/02-enum/README.md

 Specify each valid option as child HTML `<option></option>` tags.

 ## Attributes
 * `key`: Required.
 Specifies which Redis key to get/set to the user-specified options.
+If the Redis key does not exist, then an error will be thrown.
 * `display`: Optional.
 Specifies what text to put next to the dropdown menu.

 ## Example
 Open up `redis-cli`, and let's set the key `sai2::interfaces::tutorial::enum_key` to "Apples".
 Let's say that the valid options for this key are `Apples`, `Bananas`, or `Oranges`.
 ```
 wjen@wjen-desktop:~$ redis-cli
 127.0.0.1:6379> set sai2::interfaces::tutorial::enum_key Apples